 Merchan wrote that the court had set a deadline of June 13 for post-verdict motions, but Trump did not file any motions within that time frame, according to the order.

-The third motion for recusal was filed on July 31 and Merchan wrote that without first seeking an extension the credibility of the filing was called into question.
+The third motion for recusal was filed on July 31, and Merchan wrote that because an extension was not sought first, the credibility of the filing was called into question.

-Trump’s lawyers have also asked the judge to throw out his conviction following the U.S. Supreme Court’s July ruling giving former presidents broad immunity from prosecution for official acts taken in office.
+Trump’s lawyers have also asked the judge to throw out his conviction following the U.S. Supreme Court’s July ruling giving former presidents broad immunity from prosecution for official acts taken while in office.
 Merchan has said he will decide on this issue by Sept.
-16, two days before the scheduled sentencing hearing date.
+16, two days before the scheduled sentencing hearing.